kannonboy/forge-issue-picker-custom-field-type/README.md

 ## Permissions

-The app requires the `read:jira-work` scope to access issue data.
+The app requires the `read:jira-work` scope to access issue data and `manage:jira-configuration` to retrieve custom field configuration.

 ## Support